52 Best Free WordPress Themes for Blogs in 2022 (Expert Pick)

 Launching Your WordPress Site

 Before you browse the theme offers, you’ll need to launch your website, install hosting, and deploy WordPress to your server.
-Installing WordPress can be difficult, but there are many resources that can help you.
+Installing WordPress can be difficult, but many resources can help you.

 If you’re looking for a minimalist and fully customizable WordPress theme that’s great for enterprise customers, look no further than the blog theme called Sparker.
 Sparker also has e-commerce integration, blog highlight functionality, extensible widgets, and built-in SEO tuning and analytics.

-For some applications, however, Sparker may not appear personable enough, so make sure that the aesthetic fits your brand.
+However, Sparker may not appear personable enough for some applications, so make sure that the aesthetic fits your brand.

 Bold Photography is a theme intended to feature its striking background images to evoke emotions in website visitors.
 From a technical standpoint, Bold Photography is formidable, as it allows for adjusting of the images at the centerpiece of the theme.